Freelancer

 https://github.com/nikrich/poltergeist-freelancer

-Then open Freelancer → settings, set your rates and branding, and hit sweep on the quotes tab.
+Then open Freelancer → settings, set your rates, branding, and invoicing defaults, and hit sweep on the quotes tab.

 Requirements